Sadio Demba

-Sadio Demba is a Senegalese former football manager.
+Sadio Demba (born 2 December 1965) is a Senegalese former football manager.

 Career

 In 2014, Demba became the first Senegalese to earn the UEFA Pro License.
 In 2016, he was appointed manager of Belgian third tier side White Star.
 In 2017, he was appointed manager of Tubize-Braine in the Belgian second tier.
 In 2018, Demba was appointed manager of Saudi Arabian top flight club Ohod Club.
 In 2018, he was appointed manager of Al-Orobah in the Saudi Arabian second tier.